 SUPEROXIDE DISMUTASE

 Superoxide dismutase or metalloenzyme (SOD) is the most potent intracellular enzymatic antioxidant, which is universally found in all aerobic organisms and in all subcellular compartments susceptible to ROS-induced oxidative stress.
 It is widely recognized that various environmental pressures commonly result in heightened ROS production, where SOD is crucial in enhancing plant stress resistance and serves as the initial barrier against the harmful impacts of elevated oxidative stress levels.
 SOD eliminates O2 by facilitating its dismutation, which is the transformation reaction of one molecule into two others: one O2 molecule is converted to H2O2, while the other is oxidized to O2.
 The enzyme also eliminates and thus diminishes the likelihood of OH formation through the metal-catalyzed Haber-Weiss reaction, which occurs 10,000 times faster than spontaneous dismutation (Abbas et al. 2020).
 SOD is categorized by their metal cofactors into three distinct types: copper/zinc (Cu/Zn-SOD), manganese (Mn-SOD), and iron (Fe-SOD), which are distributed across different cellular compartments.
-Three Fe-SOD genes (FSD1, FSD2, and FSD3), three Cu/Zn-SOD genes (CSD1, CSD2, and CSD3), and one Mn-SOD gene (MSD1) were documented in the A. thaliana genome (García Limones et al. 2002).
+Three Fe-SOD genes (FSD1, FSD2, and FSD3), three Cu/Zn-SOD genes (CSD1, CSD2, and CSD3), and one Mn-SOD gene (MSD1) were documented in the A. thaliana genome (García Limones et al., 2002).
 The functionality of SOD isozymes can be revealed through negative staining and characterized by their susceptibility to KCN and H2O2.
 Mn-SOD is impervious to both inhibitors; Cu/Zn-SOD is vulnerable to both inhibitors; Fe-SOD is immune to KCN and responsive to H2O2.
-The subcellular localization of these isoenzymes also varies (Xie et al. 2017).
-Mn-SOD is located in the mitochondria of eukaryotic cells and in peroxisomes; certain Cu/Zn-SOD isoenzymes are present in cytosolic fractions and chloroplasts of higher plant species (Rojas Beltran et al. 2000).
+The subcellular localization of these isoenzymes also varies (Xie et al., 2017).
+Mn-SOD is located in the mitochondria of eukaryotic cells and in peroxisomes; certain Cu/Zn-SOD isoenzymes are present in cytosolic fractions and chloroplasts of higher plant species (Rojas Beltran et al., 2000).
 Fe-SOD isozymes, which are generally not found in plants, are typically linked to the region of chloroplasts where they occur (Kużniak and Skłodowska 2005).
 Prokaryotic Mn-SOD and Fe-SOD, along with eukaryotic Cu/Zn-SOD enzymes, are dimers, whereas mitochondrial Mn-SOD exists as tetramers.
 Peroxisomes and glyoxysomes of Citrullus vulgaris have been shown to exhibit Cu/Zn- and Mn-SOD activity; however, there are no documented instances of extracellular SOD enzymes in plants.
 All variants of SOD are genetically programmed and are directed to the relevant subcellular compartments utilizing amino-terminal signaling sequences.
 Various forms of SOD have been cloned from multiple plant species (Zelko et al. 2002).
 The upregulation of SOD is associated with the regulation of oxidative stress brought on by biotic and abiotic factors and is vital for plant survival under stress conditions.
 A notable increase in SOD activity during salt stress was recorded in several plant types, including: Mulberry, C. arietinum, and Lycopersicon esculentum.
 Eidogan and Oz (2005) detected three bands of SOD activity (Mn-SOD, Fe-SOD, and Cu/Zn-SOD) in C. arietinum when subjected to salt stress.
 Additionally, a significant rise in the activity of Cu/Zn-SOD and Mn-SOD isoenzymes was noted under salt stress.
 Pan et al. (2006) examined the influence of salt and drought stress on Glycyrrhiza uralensis Fisch and found a marked increase in SOD activity, but the additional Mn-SOD isoenzyme was identified solely under salt stress.
 It was concluded that heteromeric FSD2 and FSD3 function as ROS scavengers to support early chloroplast development by shielding chloroplast nucleoids from ROS.

 CATALASE